In Memoriam: Professor Ian Smith

 Colleagues will also be sad to learn that Ian’s loving wife for 55 years, Sue, died six months later on 17 May 2017.
 Ian was a remarkable scientist, but much more than that – a devoted husband, father of four and grandfather of 11.
 He was a man of true integrity, an inspiring teacher and a dear friend to many.

-Please click on the link below to read the full memoir of Professor Smith:
+Please follow the link below to read a full memoir of Professor Smith:

-Royal Society biographical memorial for Ian William Murison Smith (pdf)
+Royal Society biographical memoir of Ian William Murison Smith (PDF).
+(Uploaded on 14 March 2018.)